-67 Forward Inlet, entered between Kains Point (50°28'N, 128°02'W) and Montgomery Point, has sheltered anchorage in North Harbour and Winter Harbour.
-Hunt Islets and Matthews Island lie on the SW side of the fairway.

-Tidal differences for Hunt Islets, referenced on Winter Harbour, are in Canadian Tide and Current Tables, Volume 6.

-- Browning Inlet leads NW from North Harbour into a basin completely filled by a drying flat. - Hall Bank, south of Hazard Point, extends nearly 0.5 mile from the east shore of Forward Inlet.
+- Forward Inlet, entered between Kains Point (50°28'N, 128°02'W) and Montgomery Point, has sheltered anchorage in North Harbour and Winter Harbour.
+Hunt Islets and Matthews Island lie on the SW side of the fairway. - Tidal differences for Hunt Islets, referenced on Winter Harbour, are in Canadian Tide and Current Tables, Volume 6. - North Harbour, NW of Matthews Island, has sheltered anchorage midway between the island and Flint Rock in a depth of 16 m. - Browning Inlet leads NW from North Harbour into a basin completely filled by a drying flat. - Hall Bank, south of Hazard Point, extends nearly 0.5 mile from the east shore of Forward Inlet.